 This is what the two finished blocks look like.
 Trim any errant thread tails.
 Remove the paper.

 Brave World (l), Aunt Dinah (r).
 Make 4 of each.

 Step 3: Assemble your Aunt Dinah quilt block

 Return your machine to a normal stitch length.
 Install your preferred quarter inch foot.

 All SA for the remainder of this tutorial are 1/4".

 Lay out the pieced and cut unit(s) in rows.
 The 3-patch quarter square triangle creates the illusion of a square-in-a-square block in the center.

 Notice, too, how the diagonal seam of the quarter square triangle automatically rotates a 1/4 turn as it moves around your Aunt Dinah quilt block.

 Stitch the units into rows.
 Press the SAs in these rows away from all the QSTs.

-Our finished Aunt Dinah's quilt block looks like this.
+Our finished Aunt Dinah block looks like this.
 Pointy, crisp and ready for a quilt!